We have 1 result for your current selection

 These can, if nothing is used to counteract them, cause great damage to the cells (known as oxidative stress) and be responsible for a long list of chronic health problems.

 Analyses have shown that Krill Oil contains an impressive cocktail of powerful antioxidants that not only represent a significant health benefit, but also make the oil itself extremely stable.

 Astaxathin has the strongest antioxidant effect in Krill Oil.
 It is a carotenoid from the nutrient-family, in which beta-carotene, lutein and lycopene are also to be found.
-Antioxidants such as astaxanthin are the stars among anti aging ingredients and have been demonstrated to inhibit the aging process.
+Antioxidants such as astaxanthin are the stars among anti-ageing ingredients and have been demonstrated to inhibit the ageing process.

 A remarkable feature of astaxanthin in Krill Oil is that it is fully esterified, i.e. it is chemically bonded to EPA and DHA molecules, the terminal products of cellular metabolism in krill.

 This means that the human body can implement it fully and benefit from all the advantages of the considerable antioxidant properties.
 Astaxanthin also penetrates the blood-brain barrier, which means both protection and stimulation for the brain.

 Astaxanthin from Krill Oil also offers excellent protection against UV rays and skin damage, which have been triggered by UV rays, thereby delaying the ageing process.

 Antarctic Krill Oil has, in comparison to other products, an exceptionally high astaxanthin content.
 Besides its health-promoting properties it has the additional advantage that the oil protects itself from oxidation thus making itself stable.